 If you do find good fresh leaves, go ahead and stock up on them and freeze any leaves you do not want to use immediately.
 Clean and dry the leaves thoroughly before placing in a freezer-safe plastic storage bag.
 They will last a very long time in the freezer.

-What to Substitute for Kaffir Lime Leaves
+Kaffir Lime Leaves Substitute

 It is not true that there is no substitute for kaffir lime leaves in Thai cooking.
 You can simply substitute lime zest to get a wonderful fresh lime scent and citrusy flavor that adds zing and freshness to your dish.
-A regular "everyday" Persian lime, like the kind you find at grocery stores, will do just fine.
+A regular “everyday” Persian lime, like the kind you find at grocery stores, will do just fine.
 Better yet, use a combination of lime and lemon zest.
 Generally, about 1 and 1/2 teaspoons of finely chopped lime zest can be used in place of one kaffir lime leaf.
 Try one teaspoon of lime zest and 1/2 teaspoon of lemon zest, and then adjust to your taste.
+I usually squeeze half a lime into my finished curry dish, as well.
+A Thai curry, to me, is not complete without some citrus.

 This article contains one or more Amazon affiliate links.
 See full disclosure.